QwikDev/astro/libs/qwikdev-astro/README.md

 ## Starts fast, stays fast

 One of Astro's key features is **Zero JS, by default**.
-Unfortunately, adding a JavaScript framework, and any subsequent components this is usually not the case.
+Unfortunately, after adding a JavaScript framework, and any subsequent components this is usually not the case.

 If we want to introduce interactivity with a framework such as React, Vue, Svelte, etc., the framework runtime is then introduced.
-The number of components added to the page increases linearly O(n) with the amount of JavaScript.
+The number of components added to the page also increases linearly O(n) with the amount of JavaScript.

 ### Astro + Qwik